grammatek/IceHoc/README.md

 `--around` parameter.
 We use the **CLS** token embedding as feature input and additionally, we incorporate the homograph word embedding itself as input features for the classifier.
-To accommodate for variations of word embedding size, we average the word embedding vectors as a dimensionality reduction technique, which performs in our experiments significantly better than simply padding smaller vectors with 0 or using dimensionality reduction via SVG.
+To accommodate for variations of word embedding size, we average the word embedding vectors as a dimensionality reduction technique, which performs in our experiments significantly better than simply padding smaller vectors with 0 or using dimensionality reduction via SVD.

 To summarize our changes: